Gemma Collins: Everything. All At Once.

-Gemma Collins: Four Weddings and a Baby is an upcoming British reality television series starring media personality and businesswoman Gemma Collins.
-The series is set to begin airing on Sky Max in 2026 and follows Collins, alongside her family as she embarks on IVF treatment and plans her upcoming nuptials after her engagement to Rami Hawash.
+Gemma Collins: Everything.
+All At Once. is a British reality television series starring media personality and businesswoman Gemma Collins.
+The series premiered on Sky One on 15 September 2026.
+It follows Collins and her family, as she embarks on IVF treatment and plans her upcoming nuptials after her engagement to Rami Hawash, as well as documenting her personal life and struggles.

 Production

 In August 2025, Sky announced the commissioning of Gemma Collins: Four Weddings and a Baby at the Edinburgh International Television Festival.
-The series is set to air on Sky Max in 2026, consisting of eight episodes and was described as "pulling back the curtain on Gemma Collins' life as she enters a pivotal chapter: the road to marriage and motherhood."
+The series was described as "pulling back the curtain on Gemma Collins' life as she enters a pivotal chapter: the road to marriage and motherhood."
 It is produced by Navybee, a subsidiary of the production company Banijay UK.
 Following the commissioning of the series, Collins said "This really is the most important year of my life, and for the first time people will get to see the Gemma behind the GC.
 Over the next year I will be planning my wedding and beginning the steps into starting a family.
 I've always felt natural in front of the cameras, but now I want to let the world see the real raw me sharing the most intimate and personal times in my life.
 I feel ready to truly open up, not just about the present, but about my past and everything I've been through to become the woman I am today.

 Speaking on the commissioning of the series, creative director of Navybee, Demi Doyle said: "Over the years I've had the privilege of getting to know [Collins] beyond the headlines and the glamour, and I've come to love her for her honesty, humour and heart.
 This brand new series will capture her at her most real and most vulnerable, as she steps into the biggest chapter of her life yet.
 We couldn't be more excited to share this journey with her."
 Whilst Sky's commissioning editor Shirley Jones added "We're thrilled to be working with [Collins] on such an intimate and emotional journey.
 Audiences know her for her humour and sparkling personality, but this show will reveal a more personal side as she plans her wedding and embarks on the journey to start a family.
 It promises to be compelling, relatable, heartfelt, surprising, and of course, full of [Collins'] inimitable energy."